mponton/vault-ocsp/README.md

 will be reachable from your OCSP clients.
 If you want to make the OCSP responder available via https itself you will need a reverse proxy like nginx or Apache httpd in front of Vault OCSP.

+When using the `-automount` feature, ensure you follow a proper convention for your PKI mounts as you can only specify one value for the number of levels to extract from the request path to use as PKI mount.